Men’s Soccer Drops Match to Virginia

 The Dukes fall to 1-2 while the Cavaliers move to 2-1.

 Redshirt sophomore Ethan Taylor fired off a pair of shots in the contest.
-Freshman Sebastian Conlon started in goal and recorded a season-best eight saves.
+Freshman Sebastian Conlon started in goal and recorded a season-best six saves.

 How It Happened